vbrilon/Live-tracks-guide/docs/xair-routing.md

   - Make sure Ableton stems on 17/18 are stopped/muted while Break Music Scene is loaded (to avoid mixing with system audio).
   - Alternative: use analog Line In 17/18 with a 3.5 mm → dual 1/4" TRS cable if you prefer not to remap USB.

+## Buses 101 (Aux Mixes on XR18)

+Concept
+- A Bus is an independent mix separate from Main LR.
+On XR18, Buses 1–6 are typically used for IEM/wedge mixes, submixes (e.g., "Drums"), a stream/broadcast mix, or feeding personal mixers (via Ultranet) with a single blended source.
+- Every channel has a send level to each Bus.
+You decide how much of each channel goes to a Bus, and the “tap point” determines whether FOH fader/EQ changes affect that Bus.

+Tap points (per‑send)
+- Pre‑EQ: the send happens before EQ, comp, and fader.
+Best for IEMs so FOH tweaks don’t surprise players.
+- Pre‑Fader: after EQ/dynamics, before fader.
+Useful if you want FOH tone to carry to IEMs but not fader rides.
+- Post‑Fader: follows FOH fader/EQ/dynamics.
+Common for FX sends or a broadcast mix that should follow FOH moves.

+Typical uses
+- IEM mixes: one Bus per musician (mono).
+Link adjacent Buses for stereo IEM (e.g., link Bus 1–2, 3–4).
+Keep sends Pre‑EQ for stability.
+- Personal mixers (P16): save Ultranet slots by feeding a Bus submix (e.g., a “Drums” Bus) to one Ultranet slot.
+See Ultranet Routing.
+- Click/Cues control: Keep ch 13/14 out of Main LR, but send them to IEM Buses so performers hear them.
+- Stream/broadcast: dedicate a Bus for a separate mix, often with light bus compression and Post‑Fader taps to follow FOH.
+- Effects: XR18 has internal FX with their own sends/returns; for simple use keep FX sends Post‑Fader so FX follow FOH levels.

+Ultranet vs Buses for IEMs
+- If you use P16‑M personal mixers over Ultranet, those musicians do NOT need separate IEM Buses on the XR18.
+Their IEMs plug into the P16‑M headphone amp (or the P16‑M line out can feed a wireless IEM transmitter).
+- Mixed rigs are common: some players on P16 (Ultranet, no Bus), others on analog IEMs/wedges (use Bus 1–5 via Aux Outs).
+- You can still use a Bus to create a submix that feeds one Ultranet slot (e.g., a single “Drums” slot) to save Ultranet channels.

+Setup in X Air Edit (mixing a Bus)
+1) Name and link (if stereo)
+- On the Bus master, name it (e.g., “IEM Drummer”).
+To create a stereo IEM, link a pair (1↔2, 3↔4, or 5↔6) and pan channels per musician preference.
+2) Choose tap
+- In the Bus Sends options, set the send tap to Pre‑EQ for IEMs.
+3) Mix with “Sends on Faders”
+- Press Sends‑on‑Faders for the target Bus.
+Now the channel faders represent that Bus’s send levels—mix the performer’s balance here.
+4) Route outputs
+- Routing → Aux Out: map Aux Out 1–6 to Bus 1–6 respectively (default).
+Connect Aux Out jacks to IEM transmitters/amps.
+5) Add protection
+- On each IEM Bus, consider a gentle compressor/limiter to catch peaks.
+Keep thresholds conservative.
+6) Save
+- Store a Scene once your Buses are dialed.

+Example layout
+- Bus 1: Drummer IEM (mono)
+- Bus 2: Bass IEM (mono)
+- Bus 3: Guitar IEM (mono)
+- Bus 4: Lead Vox IEM (mono)
+- Bus 5: Keys IEM (mono)
+- Bus 6: “Drums” submix to Ultranet slot 4 (saves P16 slots)

+How this ties to the rest of the guide
+- Tracks output: Ableton feeds ch 13–18; your IEM Buses choose how much of each to include.
+Click/Cues (13/14) have Main LR OFF but should be present in IEM Buses as needed.
+- Ultranet: You can feed Ultranet slots directly from channels or from a Bus (e.g., a “Drums” Bus).
+See [Ultranet Routing](ultranet-routing.md).
+- Operation: During soundcheck, use Sends‑on‑Faders to build each musician’s Bus mix.
+See [Operation](operation.md).

+Walkthrough (PC) — Create a mono IEM Bus
+- Connect X Air Edit (Windows) to the XR18.
+- Select Bus 1 (Bus master strip), click its name, and rename (e.g., “IEM Drummer”).
+- On any input channel, open the Sends tab; ensure the Bus 1 send tap is Pre‑EQ.
+Repeat for channels you’ll include in the IEM mix.
+- Press “Sends on Faders” and select Bus 1.
+Use the channel faders to build the drummer’s mix (raise Click 13, Cues 14, vocal/instrument channels as needed).
+- Routing → Aux Out: confirm Aux Out 1 = Bus 1.
+Physically connect Aux Out 1 to the drummer’s IEM transmitter/amp.
+- Optional safety: on Bus 1, enable light compression (bus Dynamics) or insert a limiter FX.
+- Store a Scene.

+Walkthrough (PC) — Create a stereo IEM Bus
+- Link Bus 1–2 as a stereo pair (select Bus 1, enable Link).
+Rename (e.g., “IEM Guitar (Stereo)”).
+- Press “Sends on Faders” for Bus 1/2; pan each channel’s send for the musician’s preference.
+- Routing → Aux Out: map Aux Out 1 = Bus 1 and Aux Out 2 = Bus 2; connect both outputs to the stereo IEM chain.
+- Keep sends Pre‑EQ; add gentle bus compression if desired; save Scene.

+Walkthrough (PC) — Drums Bus feeding P16
+- Pick Bus 6 for a “Drums” submix.
+- Press “Sends on Faders” for Bus 6; raise Kick/Snare/Tom/OH sends to taste; keep tap Pre‑EQ.
+- Routing → Ultranet: set a slot (e.g., Slot 4) Source = Bus 6, Tap = Pre‑EQ; label it “Drums”.
+Now P16 users get a single “Drums” knob while FOH keeps individual drum channels.
+- Save Scene.

 Step‑by‑step in X Air Edit (Mac)
 1) Global
 - Setup → Audio/MIDI → Sample Rate: 48 kHz.